-For the design rationale of X00D00, we give here some highlights and refer to [10] for more details.
-X00D00 operates on three planes of 128 bits each, which interact per 3-bit columns through mixing and nonlinear operations, and which otherwise move as three independent rigid objects.
+For the design rationale of XOODOO, we give here some highlights and refer to [12] for more details.
+XOODOO operates on three planes of 128 bits each, which interact per 3-bit columns through mixing and nonlinear operations, and which otherwise move as three independent rigid objects.
 Its round function uses the five step mappings θ , ρ{west} , ι , χ and ρ{east} .
-The nonlinear layer χ is an instance of the transformation χ that was already described and analyzed in [9], and that operates on 3 bits in X00D00.
-It has algebraic degree 2, it is involutive and hence r rounds of X00D00 or its inverse cannot have an algebraic degree higher than 2^r .
-The mixing layer θ is a column parity mixer [22].
+The nonlinear layer χ is an instance of the transformation χ that was already described and analyzed in [10], and that operates on 3 bits in XOODOO.
+It has algebraic degree 2, it is involutive and hence r rounds of XOODOO or its inverse cannot have an algebraic degree higher than 2^r .
+The mixing layer θ is a column parity mixer [31].
 As in both the parity plane computation in θ and in χ the state bits interact only within columns, the dispersion steps aim at dislocating the bits of the columns between every application of θ and of χ .
 For that reason, ρ{east} and ρ{west} shift the planes, treating them as rigid objects, between each χ and each θ step.
 Finally, the translation-invariance symmetry is destroyed by adding a round constants in the step ι .

-The XOODOO round function exhibits fast avalanche properties: It needs 3.5 rounds or 2 inverse rounds to satisfy the strict avalanche criterion [24].
+The XOODOO round function exhibits fast avalanche properties: It needs 3.5 rounds or 2 inverse rounds to satisfy the strict avalanche criterion [36].
 Like KECCAK-p, it has so-called weak alignment [4], where alignment characterizes the way differences or linear correlations propagate.
 The weak alignment has the advantage of making XOODOO less susceptible to truncated differentials attacks or to trail clustering effects.

-Finally, in terms of differential and linear cryptanalysis, XOODOO has strong bounds on the weight of its trails.
-Note that the weight of a trail relates to its differential probability or its correlation, see [10, Section 5.2] for more details.
-Since the publication of XOODOO in [10], we have extended the trail search and improved the bounds.
-Table 5 shows the currently known lower bounds.
+Finally, in terms of differential and linear cryptanalysis, XOODOO has strong bounds on the weight of its trails (see below).
+Note that the weight of a trail relates to its differential probability or its correlation, see [12, Section 5.2] for more details.